What is a meteorite?

 A meteorite is a rock that was formed elsewhere in the Solar System, was orbiting the sun or a planet for a long time, was eventually captured by Earth’s gravitational field, and fell to Earth as a solid object.
 A meteoroid is what we call the rock while it is in orbit and before it is decelerated by the Earth’s atmosphere.
 A meteor is the visible streak of light that occurs as the rock passes through the atmosphere and exterior of the rock is heated to incandescence.
-Most (~99.8%) meteorites are pieces of asteroids.
-A few rare meteorites come from the Moon (0.1%) and Mars (0.1%).
+Most (99%) recovered meteorites are pieces of asteroids.
+A few rare meteorites come from the Moon (0.7%) and Mars (0.5%).

 Lunar meteorites, or lunaites, are meteorites from the Moon.
 In other words, they are rocks found on Earth that were ejected from the Moon by the impact of an asteroidal meteoroid or possibly a comet.

-Meteoroids strike the Moon every day.
-Lunar escape velocity averages 2.38 km/s (1.48 miles per second), only a few times the muzzle velocity of a rifle (0.7-1.0 km/s).
+Because the Moon has no atmosphere to stop them, meteoroids strike the Moon every day.
+Lunar escape velocity averages 2.38 km/s (1.48 miles per second), only a few times the muzzle velocity of a common rifle (0.7-1.0 km/s).
 Any rock on the lunar surface that is accelerated by the impact of a meteoroid to lunar escape velocity or greater will leave the Moon’s gravitational influence.
-Most rocks ejected from the Moon become captured by the gravitational field of either the Earth or the Sun and go into orbit around these bodies.
+Most rocks ejected from the Moon become captured by the gravitational field of either the Earth or the Sun and go into orbit around those bodies.
 Over a period of a few years to tens of thousands of years, those orbiting the Earth eventually fall to Earth.
 Those in orbit around the Sun may also eventually strike the Earth up to a few tens of millions of years after they were launched from the Moon.

-On a broken or sawn face, all lunar meteorites look like some kinds of Earth rocks, even to an experienced lunar scientist.
-We can often tell that they came from space, however, because many lunar meteorites have fusion crusts (the olive-green crust on the photo above) from the melting of the exterior that occurs during their passage through Earth’s atmosphere.
+On a broken or sawn face, all lunar meteorites look like some kinds of Earth rocks, even to an experienced meteorite scientist.
+We can often tell that they came from space, however, because many lunar meteorites have fusion crusts from the melting of the exterior that occurs during their passage through Earth’s atmosphere.
 On meteorites found in hot deserts, the fusion crusts sometimes have weathered away.
-However, as explained in more detail below, all meteorites contain certain isotopes (nuclides) that can only be produced by reactions with penetrating cosmic rays while outside the Earth’s atmosphere.
-The presence of “cosmogenic nuclides” is the ultimate test of whether or not a rock is a meteorite.
+As explained in more detail below, however, all meteorites contain certain isotopes (nuclides) that can only be produced by reactions with penetrating cosmic rays while outside the Earth’s atmosphere.
+The presence of cosmogenic nuclides is the ultimate test of whether or not a rock is a meteorite.
 All lunar meteorites that have been tested show evidence of cosmic-ray exposure.

 It depends upon how one counts.
-At this writing (January 29, 2020), 398 named stones are recognized.
-Other rocks that have not yet been described in the scientific literature but which might be lunar meteorites are being sold by reputable dealers.
+At this writing (December 31, 2022), 584 named lunar meteorites are recognized.
+Other rocks that have not yet been classified or described in the scientific literature but which may be lunar meteorites are being sold by reputable dealers.
 The complication is that some to many of these stones are “paired,” that is, two or more of the stones are different fragments of a single meteoroid that made the Moon-Earth trip.
-When confirmed or strongly suspected cases of pairing are taken into account, the number of actual meteoroids reduces to about 150.
+When confirmed or strongly suspected cases of pairing are considered, the number of actual meteoroids reduces to less than half the number of named stones.
 Pairing has not yet been established or rejected for the many recently found meteorites, so the actual number is not known with certainty.
 In the List, known or strongly suspected paired stones are listed on a single line separated by slashes.
 In most cases, the stones were found close together because a meteoroid broke apart upon encountering the Earth’s atmosphere, hitting the ground or ice, or while traveling within the ice in Antarctica.
-(In the other cases, all from northern Africa, we don’t know for sure where they were found.)
-The six LaPaz Icefield stones all have fusion crusts and the broken edges don’t fit together, thus the LAP meteoroid likely broke up in the atmosphere.
-Among the ~44 Dhofar (Oman) lunar meteorite stones, 16 appear to all be pieces of a single meteorite.
+In the other cases, all from northern Africa, we do not know for sure where the meteorites were found so we cannot establish pairing by find-location proximity.
+The six LaPaz Icefield stones all have fusion crusts and the broken edges do not fit together, thus the LAP meteoroid likely broke up in the atmosphere.
+Among the ~73 lunar meteorite stones from Oman, 16 appear to all be pieces of a single meteorite.

 Shoemaker E. M., Hackman R. J., and Eggleton R. E. (1963) Interplanetary correlation of geologic time.
 Advances in Astronautical Sciences, vol. 8, p.
 70-89.

-Where on the Moon Did They Come From?
-Are Any from the Far Side of the Moon?
+Where on the Moon do they come from?
+Are any from the far side of the Moon?

 Although scientists like to speculate that a certain lunar meteorite came from a certain crater or region of the Moon, no one has identified with certainty the source crater from which any of the lunar meteorites originated.